-GARTER-SNAKES-RATTLE-SNAKES-ANECDOTE OF A LITTLE BOY-FISHERMAN AND SNAKE-SNAKE CHARMERS-SPIDERS-LAND-TORTOISE.
+GARTER-SNAKES-RATTLE-SNAKES-ANECDOTE OF A LITTLE BOY-FISHERMAN AND SNAKE-SNAKE CHARMERS-SPI-DERS-LAND-TORTOISE.

-"Walking in the meadow, and a great snake-so big, I am sure"-and Lady Mary held out her arms as wide as she could-"came out of a tuft of grass.
+URSE, I have been so terrified.
+I was walking in the meadow, and a great snake-so big, I am sure"-and Lady

+Mary held out her arms as wide as she could- "came out of a tuft of grass.
 His tongue was like a scarlet thread, and had two sharp points; and, do you know, he raised his wicked head, and hissed at me.
 I was so frightened that I ran away.
 I think, Mrs. Frazer, it must have been a rattle-snake.
-Only feel now how my heart beats"-and the little girl took her nurse's hand, and laid it on her heart.
+Only feel now how my heart beats "-and the little girl took her nurse's hand, and laid it on her heart.